BYUI-ECEN-361-Classes/lab-02-interrupts-timers-bjcobia/Documentation/Assignment.md

 ## Part 2 Questions (3 pts)

-1. What has happened to the speed of the timers? [*answer here*]
+1. What has happened to the speed of the timers?
+They have been halved

-2. What is the new frequency of LED D1? [*answer here*]
+2. What is the new frequency of LED D1?
+It would be half what it was before so 0.25Hz

 3. When we changed the frequency, did the Seven-Segment Light update rate change?  (hint, look at the clocks driving the APB1, APB2 buses and which timers are on which bus.
-Recall that the Seven-Segment timer is Tim17) [*answer here*]
+Recall that the Seven-Segment timer is Tim17) Yes, it did update the rate change.
+I found that TIM17 is being driven by APB2 Peripherals and in the GUI you can see when you change the prescalar it changes the rate change from 80 to 10.

 ## Part 3: Reaction Timer (5 pts)

 In addition to performing useful tasks at set intervals, timers can also be used to measure elapsed time of an event.
 The events can be triggered by software, or by a hardware input.

 For this part of the lab, we'll make a small “reaction timer” that measures how fast your hand/eye coordination can be, in milliseconds.

 We'll define the buttons and display as shown:

 ![](media/2b43c113169efb48ce00225bd55358ff.png)